Shelfy

 • Schedule maintenance reviews

-• Enable notifications for updates
+• Enable notifications for updates if your tool supports them

 Symptoms: